-Makhani, with its deeply colored and flavorful gravy, is perhaps one of the most fabled and beloved dishes of Indian restaurant cuisine.
-You can serve my vegan Tofu Makhani with naan or some rice for a delicious, healthy meal.
+Makhani, with its deeply colored and flavorful gravy, is perhaps one of the most fabled and beloved Indian curries.
+You can serve this vegan Tofu Makhani with vegan naan or basmati rice for a delicious, healthy meal.

 Here's a master recipe for a gravy you can use to make any kind of "makhani" dish.